madchicken/homebridge-comelit-hub/README.md

   "platform": "Comelit",
   "name": "Comelit",
   "username": "YOUR_USERNAME",
-  "password": "YOUR_PASSWORD",
+  "password": "YOUR_PASSWORD"
-  "broker_url": "mqtt://192.168.1.2"
 }
 ```

-By default username and password are both set to `admin`.
+By default, username and password are both set to `admin`.
-`broker_url` is the `mqtt://` + the IP/name of your HUB in the local network.
+You can also provide the `broker_url` as config parameter, that is the HUB IP address on your network,
+or leave it empty and let the plugin auto discover the HUB for you.

 ## Find the broker URL